-You often have access to a wide range sensitive financial documents from your accounting clients.
+You often have access to a wide range of sensitive financial documents from your accounting clients.
 It’s important to maintain your clients’ privacy and minimize your own liability by maintaining good data security practices.
 These five tips can help you secure your sensitive data to protect yourself and your clients.

 Protect Your Passwords